 - A) All regular and special meetings of the Legislative Council shall be conducted according to Robert's Rules of Order as interpreted by the A.S.
 Internal Vice-President and the A.S.
-Parliamentarian. - 1) Measure Voting Procedures: - a) There shall be three votes toward a motion on the floor; - i) Aye: affirmative vote for the measure. - ii) Nay: opposition to the measure. - iii) Abstention: neither for nor against the measure and does not take from quorum. - B) Closed meetings of the Legislative Council (Executive Sessions) shall be held only upon a two-thirds (2/3s) vote of present voting members.
+Parliamentarian, subject to a majority vote of the Legislative Council or procedural issues at the objection of two voting members. - 1) Measure Voting Procedures: - a) There shall be three votes toward a motion on the floor; - i) Aye: affirmative vote for the measure. - ii) Nay: opposition to the measure. - iii) Abstention: neither for nor against the measure and does not take from quorum. - B) Closed meetings of the Legislative Council (Executive Sessions) shall be held only upon a two-thirds (2/3s) vote of present voting members.
 Proxies may be requested to leave by the Presiding Officer of the Legislative Council.
 The Council may invite non-Council members to be present during these closed meetings by a two-thirds (2/3s) majority vote of the Legislative Council. - C) Upon the acceptance of minutes, Legislative Council may not open discussion of Finance Board's minutes without a majority vote by the Council.
 Legislative Council can only alter Finance Board's allocations with a two-thirds (2/3s) majority vote. - D) In order to hear any student group's request for money as an action item, approval by a majority vote of the Legislative Council is required prior to the acceptance of the agenda.
 Legislative Council can only allocate funds to groups with a two-thirds (2/3s) majority vote. - E) The Legislative Council shall not pass any bill in ex post facto.

 SECTION 2.
-LEGISLATIVE COUNCIL PHONE VOTE PROCEDURES
+LEGISLATIVE COUNCIL PHONE & EMAIL VOTE PROCEDURES